 The platter of fish and steamed vegetables was hot and billowing with steam.
 Anakin walked around to retrieve it for her and placed it on the counter.
 He frowned, startled by the news.
 "You surprise me.
 I would have thought nothing would have induced her to leave you."

 Padmè's smile was impish.
 "I cajoled her into it by persuading her that I no longer needed guarding around the clock.
 She's a Wookiee," she reminded him, taking down glasses and a decanter of ruby-coloured wine, "and Wookiees prefer open spaces.
-The apartment never did suit her, but she coped for me."
+The apartment never did suit her, but she coped with being confined for me."